Sahe00/MOB_COMP_HW/README.md

 * Profile Screen.
 Allows you to see your set name, and profile picture.
 The profile picture will be remembered.

-Note the files were dumped to Git as zips due to desired return format-
+Note the files were dumped to Git as zips due to desired return format.

 Credits:
 Santeri Heikkinen